 A new era of houses on 31st and 32nd Avenues NE in Wedgwood

 Some of the old houses on 31st and 32nd Avenues NE are well-preserved like Mr. Maurik’s at 7716 31st Ave NE, and remind us of early years on the block.
 Some, like the very small 7723 32nd Ave NE, have been remodelled and expanded at least twice.

 Some other houses on 31st and 32nd Avenues NE, even those built in the 1950s, have given way to new construction, such as the original site of the Boulden house at 3103 NE 80th Street.
 The site had a new house in 1956.
 That house was torn down and the one pictured at right was completed in 2019.

 The Schultz house at 3202 NE 75th Street was expanded over time.
 From a value of less than $300 when it was built more than one hundred years ago, the house, pictured below, was listed for sale in 2019 for more than one million dollars.
-It remains to be seen if the house will be preserved or torn down for new construction.
+The house was demolished on March 16, 2021, to make way for new construction.

 Census listings: On HeritageQuest accessed through the Seattle Public Library website.

 City directory listings: Polk directories available at the Seattle Public Library and at the Seattle Municipal Archives.